maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 _The student may not fill in part of a matrix._  If they do so, the remaining entries will be completed with `?` characters which render the attempt invalid.
 STACK cannot cope with empty boxes here.

+#### Notes input ####

+This input is a text area into which students may type whatever they choose.
+It can be used to gather their notes or "working".
+However, this input always returns `true` to the CAS and the contents are never validated.

+#### Equivalence reasoning input ####

+The purpose of this input type is to enable students to "reason by equivalence.
+See the specific documentation for more information:  [Equivalence reasoning](../CAS/Equivalence_reasoning.md).

 ### Model answer ###  {#model_answer}

 **This field is compulsory.** Every input must have an answer, although this answer is not necessarily the unique correct answer.